Tugdual-G/budack/README.md

 Computing scheme :

-        Generate random points close to the border of the Mandelbrot set; then compute their trajectories.
+Generate random points close to the border of the Mandelbrot set, then compute their trajectories.